 The public sector holiday schedule for Eid has already been announced.
 It’s a matter of hours before those for the private sector are too.
 Jump the queue of those lining up at the last minute to book hotel stays and book yourself into one of these five hotels in the UAE.

 The eco-friendly lodge located in Sharjah near the Omani border has 25 luxury tents, each with their own swimming pool.
-You don’t go to the spa at this resort, it comes to you as every tent has its own wellness spa too.
-The tent opens out to views of the Indian Ocean and to mangroves which are a breeding ground for turtles and rare bird species.
+There is another tent that has been converted into a wellness spa too.
+The tent in which guests stay opens out to views of the Indian Ocean and to mangroves which are a breeding ground for turtles and rare bird species.
 You can keep busy during your stay by booking activities such as kayaking, hiking or even signing up for a bird watching exercise.

 Kingfisher Lodge, Sharjah Kalba, Al Bahaies, Kalba Cornish, Sharjah, from Dhs1,300 excluding taxes and fees.
 Tel: (09) 228 2176. shurooq.gov.ae

 Fairmont Fujairah Beach Resort